mascarenhaswanja/dappII/README.md

 Storytelling

+The student will receive school certifications and prove that she/he has the right grades to go to University

 1. Steward (onboarding process) creates a DID (Decentralized Identifiers) with Trust Anchor roles

       Service Ontario - Birth Certificate Issuer